abocchieri/ExoNAMD/docs/src/installation.rst

 .. code-block:: console

-    exonamd
+    exonamd -h

 Uninstall ``ExoNAMD``
 ---------------------

-``ExoNAMD`` is installed in your system as a standard python package: you can uninstall it from your Environment as
+``ExoNAMD`` is installed in your system as a standard python package: you can uninstall it from your environment as

 .. code-block:: console